 Before losing his record to a certain rainbow-haired individual, Tory Lanez gathered hundreds of thousands of people in his high-energy Quarantine Radio on Instagram Live.
 His record-breaking stream had women from all over the globe twisting and twerking under a current of oat milk and honey (which, if anything, is definitely poetic).
 Night after night we flocked to the rapper-singer’s IG, both entertained and intrigued by what wonders his late-night show would bring.
 Inspired by the chaos of Club Quarantine, UK rapper Swarmz racked up 1,000,000 followers from his highly successful and slightly risqué ‘Twerk Show’ on the very same platform.

 When we weren’t bound by a twerk trance, like running between rooms in a club, we flocked to Timbaland and Swizz Beatz’s Verzuz battles, where they got hip-hop and R&B legends to flex their incredibly broad catalogues of music to the world.
 Not only was this a showdown to jam to, it was an educational opportunity for younger generations to understand the full musical influence of household artists and producers.
 Jill Scott versus Erykah Badu was the most wholesome ‘battle’, whereas Teddy Riley brought an entire Coachella-worthy setup to tee-off with Babyface in one of the more chaotic, yet entertaining battles.
 Over in the UK, all 17,000 members of NSG crammed in a questionably social-distant Instagram Live to battle a trim-less Afro B. The conversation split from the comment section to Twitter, where fans battled to defend their favourite artists.
-Skepta vs JAE5 and Jammer vs Skepta also kept things exciting, as they each drew for their biggest hits and underground classics.
+Skepta vs JAE5 and Jammer vs Skepta kept things exciting, too, as they each drew for their biggest hits and underground classics.

 Music Videos & DJ Sets